syncfusion-content/javascript-docs/js/ReportViewer/Localization.md

 # Localization

-You can localize static text and tooltip of Report Viewer.
-To render the static with specific culture, refer the corresponding culture script and set culture name in [`locale`](../api/ejreportviewer#members:locale) property of Report Viewer.
+You can localize the Report Viewer static text and tooltip.
+To render the static text with specific culture, refer to the corresponding culture script and set culture name to the [`locale`](../api/ejreportviewer#members:locale) property of the Report Viewer.

 {% highlight html %}
 <head>